 Most ingrown hairs will go away on their own without treatment after a few days; though, severe cases may take several weeks.

 Medications may take a few days to see results.
 The results of electrolysis and laser hair removal are immediate.

 The best way to prevent ingrown hairs is to use proper hair removal techniques, including:

 - Before shaving any area of your body, thoroughly wet your skin and hair with warm water.

 - Apply a shaving gel or cream to your skin.

-- Change the blade (or replace a disposable razor) frequently to help prevent skin irritation and cuts.
+- Change the razor blade (or replace a disposable razor) frequently to prevent skin irritation and cuts.